SkylineCommunications/dataminer-docs/develop/devguide/Core.InterAppCalls/InterAppCalls_GettingStarted_CreatingExecutor.md

 # Creating an executor

-Where the API describes the different messages and their content, the executor will define how it should handle an incoming message.
+When you have [created an API](xref:InterAppCalls_GettingStarted_CreatingApi) describing the different messages and their content, the next thing to do is to create an executor that will define how an incoming message should be handled.

 The executor is never shared between connectors or Automation scripts.
 You create it at the destination of a message and it is unique to that connector.
 It will hold all the methods that can access the content of the message and do something with it.